Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: Induced additive actions on toric varieties

 \begin{definition} A finitely generated $\BK$-algebra $A$ is called \emph{monomial} if $A$ is isomorphic to the quotient of the ring of polynomials in $n$ variables $\BK[x_1,\dotsc,x_n]/I$, where $I$ is a \emph{monomial} ideal, i.e. it is generated by monomials. \end{definition}

-\begin{proposition} Let~$A = \BK[x_1,\dotsc,x_n]/I$ be a monomial finite-dimensional local algebra with respect to the monomial ideal $I$ and $U=\BK x_1\oplus\dotsc\oplus\BK x_n$ being a subspace generated by variables.
-Then a variety $X$ with an induced additive action corresponding to the~$S$-pair~$(A, U)$ admits a torus action with an open orbit, and the additive action is normalized by an acting torus. \end{proposition}
+\begin{proposition} Let~$A=\BK[x_1,\dotsc,x_n]/I$ be a monomial finite-dimensional local algebra and $U=\langle x_1, \dotsc, x_n\rangle$ be the subspace spanned by variables.
+Then a variety $X$ with an induced additive action corresponding to the~$S$-pair~$(A, U)$ admits a torus action with an open orbit, and the additive action is normalized by the acting torus. \end{proposition}